 For a pdf map of the park, click here.

 Montgomery Hall Park is located just south of Stuart Street off Montgomery Avenue in the southwest portion of the City, Montgomery Hall Park's 148 acres include rolling hills, quiet woodlands, sports fields, playgrounds, picnic shelters, trails, and a public swimming pool.
 The Department of Parks & Recreation has its offices there.
-The new soccer fields can be accessed by turning left just after entering the second park entrance and proceeding towards the picnic area.
+The soccer fields can be accessed by turning left just after entering the second park entrance and proceeding towards the picnic area.
 About halfway there, the road turns to the right and the fields will be visible to the left.
-A gravel parking area has been established just past the fields at the former site of the City "leaf pile".

-Barbecuing areas, Softball fields, Basketball courts, Bathrooms, Disc Golf Course, Horseshoes, Picnic Shelters, Nature Hiking Trails, Mountain Bike Trails, Playgrounds, Soccer Fields, Tennis Courts
+Barbecuing Areas, Softball Fields, Basketball Courts, Bathrooms, Disc Golf Course, Horseshoes, Picnic Shelters, Nature Hiking Trails, Mountain Bike Trails, Playgrounds, Soccer Fields, Tennis Courts, Pickle Ball Courts, and Swimming Pool

 New Regulation for the Hill-top Picnic Shelter